saxix/django-concurrency/docs/api.rst

 ---------
 Signining
 ---------

 .. versionadded:: 0.5

-``VersionField`` is 'displayed' in the Form using an ``HiddenInput`` widget, anyway to be sure that the version is not tampered with, its value is `signed`.
-The default VersionSigner is ``concurrency.forms.VersionFieldSigner`` that simply extends ``django.core.signing.Signer``.
+:ref:`concurrency.fields.VersionField` is 'displayed' in the Form using an :class:`django.forms.HiddenInput` widget, anyway to be sure that the version is not tampered with, its value is `signed`.
+The default VersionSigner is :class:`concurrency.forms.VersionFieldSigner` that simply extends :class:`django.core.signing.Signer`.
 If you want change your Signer you can set :setting:`CONCURRENCY_FIELD_SIGNER` in your settings

     :file:`mysigner.py` ::